megamcloud/docker-nsd/README.md

     # dig +short +norecurse test.example.com @localhost
     10.0.0.1

-If you make changes to the zones content, you can reload nsd:
+If you make changes to the zones content, you can regenerate the config and reload nsd with this command:

     # docker exec nsd nsd-reload